Batman: Vengeance: Reception

-Batman: Vengeance received "mixed or average reviews" across all versions of the game, according to review aggregator Metacritic.
+Batman: Vengeance received "mixed or average reviews" across all platforms, according to review aggregator Metacritic.
 Jeff Lundrigan of NextGen said of the PlayStation 2 version, "While it has a number of things going for it, Batman Vengeance still comes up short in a few key areas."

-Jon Thompson of AllGame gave the PlayStation 2 version three-and-a-half stars out of five, saying that it was "hampered by its linear nature and lack of mental challenge, but the game is still heads and shoulders above all other Batman titles released in the last few years.
+Jon Thompson of AllGame gave the PlayStation 2 version 3.5 stars out of 5, saying that it was "hampered by its linear nature and lack of mental challenge, but the game is still heads and shoulders above all other Batman titles released in the last few years.
 Those looking for an entertaining action game as well as those who are huge fans of the Dark Knight will definitely get a kick out of the experience."
-Later, Chris Holowka gave the GameCube version a similar score of three-and-a-half stars, saying it was "truly an interactive cartoon, beautifully mimicking the simple, bold animation style that made the animated television series so groundbreaking."
-However, Brett Alan Weiss gave the Game Boy Advance version three stars out of five, saying, "The simplified Metal Gear-type gameplay is marginally appealing and helps tie the package together as an entertaining mixture of well-known play styles with a Batman theme."
-Computer Games Magazine gave the PC version two stars out of five, saying, "There's a few clever puzzles scattered throughout the levels; unfortunately, there's also a few incredibly painful flying and driving sequences as well."
+Later, Chris Holowka gave the GameCube version a similar score of 3.5 stars, saying it was "truly an interactive cartoon, beautifully mimicking the simple, bold animation style that made the animated television series so groundbreaking."
+Brett Alan Weiss gave the Game Boy Advance version 3 out of 5 stars, saying, "The simplified Metal Gear-type gameplay is marginally appealing and helps tie the package together as an entertaining mixture of well-known play styles with a Batman theme."
+Computer Games Magazine gave the PC version 2 out of 5 stars, saying, "There's a few clever puzzles scattered throughout the levels; unfortunately, there's also a few incredibly painful flying and driving sequences as well."